ZuidVolt/civ-ipriot-smiley/knowledge_and_evidence-v2.md

 5. Examining `smiley.py`, provide an example of a class variable and an instance variable (attribute).
 Explain **why** one is defined as a class variable and the other as an instance variable.

 > Your answer here
->
+> 1. An example of a class variable inside the Smiley class would be WHITE.
+This means that every child class that inherits WHITE would have the same definition between the classes, as this would make sense, as the RGB value of white is pretty universal, and re-implementing this WHITE constant would be redundant code.
+> 2. An example of an instance variable in the Smiley class would be the self.pixels attribute, as self.pixels  is initialized in the constructor (__init__) method of Smiley and takes in a value of self, which would/could be unique to each instance of Smiley that is made or inherited.

 6. Examine `happy.py`, and identify the constructor (initializer) for the `Happy` class:
    1. What is the purpose of a constructor (in general) and this one (in particular)?

    > Your answer here
    > A constructor is a special method that is called when an object is created.
 This allows code to run when the object is created, usually to set up the initial attributes of the object.
-In the Happy class, the constructor is used to set up the starting state of the class by calling `self.draw_mouth()` and `self.draw_eyes()`, which ensures that the GUI state is correct before trying to modify it.
+In the Happy class, the constructor is used to set up the starting state of the class by calling self.draw_mouth() and self.draw_eyes(), which ensures that the GUI state is correct before trying to modify it.

    2. What statement(s) does it execute (consider the `super` call), and what is the result?

-   > Your answer here
+   > Your answer here:
-   > The `super` function allows a child class to call its inherited parent methods.
-In this instance, it calls the constructors of the parent classes, `Smiley` and `Blinkable`.
-The `Smiley` class has a constructor that initializes the `SenseHat()` object, which controls the GUI and all initializations, and it also initializes `self.pixels`, which is a state of the GUI represented by at least a list of tuples. `Blinkable` is an abstract class and doesn't include a constructor.
-Lastly, as described in the answer to the previous question, `self.draw_mouth()` and `self.draw_eyes()` ensure that the GUI state is correct before trying to modify it.
+   > The super function allows a child class to call its inherited parent methods.
+In this instance, it calls the constructors of the parent classes, Smiley and Blinkable.
+The Smiley class has a constructor that initializes the SenseHat() object, which controls the GUI and all initializations, and it also initializes self.pixels, which is a state of the GUI represented by at least a list of tuples.
+Blinkable is an abstract class and doesn't include a constructor.
+Lastly, as described in the answer to the previous question, self.draw_mouth() and self.draw_eyes() ensure that the GUI state is correct before trying to modify it.

 ### 2.3.
 Code style

 1. What code style is used in the code?
 Is it likely to be the same as the code style used in the SenseHat?
 Give two reasons as to why/why not:

 > Your answer here
 > The code style of object-oriented programming (OOP) is used in the happy.py file.
-It is very likely that SenseHat would also be OOP, as when importing and using that library, like in the example of the 'Smiley' class constructor, `SenseHat()` is an object which is then assigned to the variable 'self.sense_hat' and not a function.
+It is very likely that SenseHat would also be OOP, as when importing and using that library, like in the example of the 'Smiley' class constructor, SenseHat() is an object which is then assigned to the variable 'self.sense_hat' and not a function.
 This would make it highly likely that the rest of the coding style within the module is also OOP.

 2. List three aspects of this convention you see applied in the code.

 > Your answer here
-> Inheritance, Abstraction, Polymorphism - to be finished
+> Inheritance (which is found in the function signature of the Happy Class), Abstraction (which is found in the uses of an abstract class with abstract methods in the Blinkable Class ), Polymorphism (which is shown in the two different implementation happy and Sad classes which both use the Smiley interface)

 3. Give two examples of organizational documentation in the code.

 > Your answer here
->
+> 1. the main.py script employs a module level docstring that describes the purpose that the main.py script serves and also some extra info for the developer that can't be easily inferred from the code itself
+> 2. the smiley.py files employs doc-string on all of its public methods, as well as its purpose in the doc-string it also documents the parameters of the methods, which makes the methods feel less like a black box.

 ### 2.4.
 Identifying and understanding classes